-Mills & Reeve has signed a long-term lease to take 15,000 sq ft at No.1 Circle Square, which is due for completion in the summer of 2020.
+Mills & Reeve has signed a long-term lease to take 15,000 sq ft at No.1 Circle Square, which is due for completion in 2021.
+The firm was due to move there in September 2020 but the development was inevitably delayed following the coronavirus pandemic.

-Niall Innes, head of the Manchester office, said that around 100 staff will relocate from the current New York Street offices to Circle Square in September 2020.
+Chris Ross, head of the Manchester office, said that around 100 staff will relocate to Circle Square in February 2021.
 Circle Square, a joint venture development by Bruntwood SciTech and Vita Group in the heart of the Oxford Road Corridor innovation district, is hailed as Manchester’s “most intriguing new neighbourhood”.

 It already includes Manchester Technology Centre, home to one of the city’s newest tech incubator spaces.
 Another company confirmed for No 1 Circle Square includes Hewlett Packard Enterprise.